trexjacket/trexjacket/docs_src/tutorials/reactive-image-display/7-tie-everything-together.rst

 One last thing before we test this out.
 Data Bindings are set when a Form is opened and do not refresh or update unless explicitly told to do so.

 Let's add some code to the bottom of our **selection_changed_event_handler** method to make sure our data bindings refresh every time we select a mark in Tableau.
+Each time 'self.refresh_data_bindings()' is called in the code, the Form's data bindings will refresh.

 .. code-block:: python